 In just 30 minutes of prep time with only 7 ingredients, you’ll find it’s easy enough to make any time the craving for something lemony hits!

-Delicious Ways To Enjoy Homemade Lemon Curd
+How To Thicken Lemon Curd

 There are plenty of ways to enjoy this homemade curd!
 Whether it’s in recipes as a filling or topping or tossed onto a quick dessert!
 Here are some tasty ideas to get you started